renatodellosso/The-Long-North/Locations/Towns & Cities/Vajalharn.md

 Vajalharn is the capital of the North March.
 It is heavily fortified with high walls and a castle and serves as [[March Lord Varen]]'s base.

 Within Vajalharn is a general store, an inn and tavern, a blacksmith, Varen's castle, and numerous houses.

+Vajalharn is in ruins after a devastating attack by Greenfang's forces, but the imperial government is still hanging on.
+Varen is wounded and less popular than ever, but alive.
 # Vajalharn Rumors
 | 1d8 | Rumor |
 | ---- | ---- |